 Many thanks to David Suissa at The Jewish Journal, for publishing my poems “Train,” and “A Ploughed Field.”
 Those who have read Primo Levi’s Survival in Auschwitz, or seen Claude Lanzmann’s Shoah will probably recognize where these poems come from.
 Two other poems will be appearing at The Jewish Journal in the next week or […]

 From Primo Levi’s 1986 book, The Drowned and the Saved, remembering the concentration camps: On Levi’s own—and others’—guilt at having survived the concentration camps: At a distance of years one can today definitely affirm that the history of the Lagers [from Konzentrationslager, concentration camp] has been written almost exclusively by those who, like myself, never […]

 The oldest book about religion on my shelves is Karen Armstrong’s A History of God.
 The note inside still says that I read it in the fall of 1996, just after I turned seventeen.
-I’m lucky that I found Armstrong’s book so early for many reasons, but mostly for the following story she tells, which I have never forgotten.
-One […]
+I’m lucky that I found Armstrong’s book so early for many reasons, but mostly for the following story she tells, which […]

 Kafka’s Sisters With thanks I was tubercular and dead by early summer nineteen twenty-four, long in the grave with my intensity before those three sisters rose to follow, Ellie and Ottla and Valli dragged through the cattle-car years down to forty-five.
-Ellie and Ottla and Valli I sing, deported to Poland, deported to Łódź or all of them dead in […]
+Ellie and Ottla and Valli I sing, deported to Poland, deported to Łódź or […]

 Check out the poet Tom Laichas’s review, here, of my 2011 book Hymns and Lamentations, a collection poems on the unsolvable religious problems of suffering and joy.
 It’s an immensely generous and thorough look at the book, probably the best it’s gotten so far.
 You can still order the book here.